 The solution: Buy from a quality roaster that uses the best coffee beans they can find, and which they know will be enhanced by the roasting process.

 - Blends made from those inferior beans often exploit growers, and the low price can make for practices that aren’t environmentally sustainable.

 The solution: Buy Fair Trade coffee, which promotes an equitable relationship between coffee farmers and coffee roasters.

 - Some coffee drinkers find that dark roast coffee can taste bitter.
 The roasting process carbonizes some of the fibers in the coffee beans, which lead to that seared-over-charcoal flavor that enhances the bitterness for many people.

-The solution: Grind your French roast a little more coarsely, which will extract some of the sweeter flavors.
+The solution: Grind your French roast a little more coarsely, which will extract some of the sweeter flavours.
 You can also use a French press, which will highlight the oils and sweeter components due to the requirement of using coarsely ground coffee.

 If you like a truly smoky, pungent dark roast coffee, there’s no reason to be afraid of the dark.
 If you choose quality beans and brew them carefully, French roast can provide you with a truly delicious cup of coffee.